 Ultimately though this should be a rough guide on what to expect when you want to release your own music.
 Costs can be kept fairly minimal and the things that will cost you are mastering, possibly artwork, distribution and then any promo costs (Facebook ads, PR email-blasts etc).
 That and your time.

-If you want a more detailed explanation of each step, or want to dig into a specific part of the process more, I’ve put together a free course which covers a more detailed overview, as well as a premium course which goes into INSANE levels of detail about the process, as well as providing a bunch of resources at each stage, templates, documents, lists of mastering companies, distributors and loads, loads more.
+If you want a more detailed explanation of each step, or want to dig into a specific part of the process more, I’ve put together a free article which covers a more detailed overview, as well as a premium course which goes into INSANE levels of detail about the process, as well as providing a bunch of resources at each stage, templates, documents, lists of mastering companies, distributors and loads, loads more.